BREAKING: Korean leaders, Kim, Moon cross demarcation line - The Sun News

 Zika Bobby

-For the first time in over a decade, North Korean leader Kim Jong-un crossed the Demilitarilise Zone and greeted his South Korea counterpart, President Moon Jae-in.
-Both leaders shook hands warmly, holding hands as they walk.
+For the first time in over a decade, North Korean leader Kim Jong-un crossed the Demilitarilise Zone and greeted his South Korea counterpart, President Moon Jae-in of South Korea.
+Both leaders shook hands warmly. holding hands as they walk.

 Kim, dressed in his signature striped Mao-style jacket, shook Moon’s hang across the border line and the two men chatted briefly before stepping over the line and posing for photographs.
 It is the first time a North Korean leader has set foot in the South since the end of the Korean War.